 The impoundment surveys during the ice free months (May to September) 1982 will be conducted primarily on foot utilizing helicopter, river boat, and raft support.
 The impoundment crew will consist of two Resident Juvenile biologists and two Aquatic Habitat biologists operating from fixed base camp located at the mouth of Watana Creek (R.M.
 194.1).
-More sampling effort will be expended on the mainstem Susitna in 1982.
+Relatively more sampling will be conducted on the mainstem Susitna as compared to the summer 1981 level of effort.

 At the eight major tributary study locations, all sampling above the confluence will be conducted by hook and line.
-At tributary mouths, mainstem sites, and lakes, gear fished will potentially include the following; minnow traps, trotlines variable mesh gillnets, seines, electroshockers, and hook and line.
+At tributary mouths, mainstem sites, and lakes, gear fished will potentially include the following; minnow traps, trout lines, variable mesh gillnets, seines, electroshockers, and hook and line.
 Set gear will be fished for 24 to 48 hours.
-The "habitat evaluation location" will include the reach of each tributary stream studied from the area of the major clearwater influence with the Susitna River upstream to the point at the proposed impoundment elevation.
+The "habitat location" will include the reach of each tributary stream studied from the area of the major clearwater influence with the Susitna River upstream to the point at the proposed impoundment elevation.